Hönsäters kapell

 Hönsäters Chapel was entirely funded by Hellekis Aktiebolag, which donated it to the Österplana Parish as a gift when the company merged into the Skånska Cement Aktiebolaget in 1913.
 The chapel is constructed from limestone, with the lower parts of the interior walls covered in brown Hyllinge brick.

-The chapel's plans were created by L Kjellman from Borås, and the building was constructed by master builder J Svensson from Skara.
-The portal and the altar table, as well as the flooring and aisles, are made from finely polished Kinnekulle limestone by Gössäters Stenhuggeri.
+The chapel was designed by architect L. Kjellman from Borås and built by master builder J. Svensson from Skara.
+The portal, altar table, choir floor, and walkways are made of finely polished Kinnekulle limestone from Gössäters Stenhuggeri.

-The pulpit, made of oak, dates from 1661.
-It is decorated with unusually rich sculpture work of a Skåne-Danish character and was donated by General Stake.
+The pulpit, made of oak in 1661, is richly decorated in a style with Danish-Skåne influences and was also donated by General Stake.

-Three main banners and 16 wooden coat of arms with bearing poles hang on the chapel's long walls.
-These belonged to the Stake family and were carried in procession at General Stake's funeral in Österplana Church in 1678.
+Three principal banners and sixteen wooden coats of arms are displayed on the chapel walls.
+These belonged to the Stake family and were carried in procession during General Stake’s funeral in 1678 at Österplana Church.

 Chandeliers